UHDanke/gd_docs/bugs/count_desync.md

 ## The Setup
 There are 11 unique Count instances active, each with different Target Count values.
 These instances are first activated by a Pickup of 1000 from an initial value of 0.
 On the instance with Target Count 2 there is an additional Item Edit trigger which changes the item value from 1000 to another, lower value.
-To display the exact order, Pickup and Sequence triggers are used to record what instance activated and in what order, where the digit value represents the trigger's Target Count (ex: value 3 represents Target Count 3).
+To display the exact order, Pickup and Sequence triggers are used to record what instance activated and in what order, where the digit value represents the trigger's Target Count for values 4 to 8 (ex: value 4 represents Target Count 4).
+Values 1,2, and 3 all share the same Target Count of 1.

 This is how the setup looks like:
 ![image](https://github.com/user-attachments/assets/8f2e1e11-c7e0-450e-880f-ff3d337a62dd)